sbine/bdgt/README.md

 `npm install` — requires [NPM](https://www.npmjs.com/)
 `npm run dev`

-A dummy account will be created with the following credentials which can be used to login and preview the app:
+A dummy account will be created with the following credentials which can be used to log in and preview the app:
 Email: admin@example.com
 Password: admin